 Back in 2008 or so, Audio Technica released the Urushi Lacquered ESW10JPN and it was nothing short of dazzling to any fool with a mortal soul that looked upon them.

 We all gazed into the abyss that year…and the monster in the depths below stared right back, forcing everyone to invest time into searching Google for more details.
-If you’d have taken up this quest for knowledge, you’d have quickly found yourself in the middle of a slew of nonsense posts on Head-Fi about this model.
+If you had taken up this quest for knowledge, you’d have quickly found yourself in the middle of a slew of nonsense posts on Head-Fi about this model.

 Information